 "Sister" stays atop China's box office

-"Sister" depicts the story of a girl who faces the dilemma of choosing between pursuing her own dream and raising her younger brother after they lost their parents.
-The earning of this movie accounts for more than half of China's daily box-office sales totaling around 50 million yuan.
+The film, spotlighting sibling relationship, tells the story between a teenage girl and her younger brother after their parents died in a car crash.

+Since its debut on April 2, the Chinese film has pocketed nearly 6.6 billion yuan, according to the data.

-U.S. film "Godzilla vs Kong" grabbed the second place with daily revenue of 12.88 million yuan.
-The latest installment in the cinematic MonsterVerse has raked in nearly 1 billion yuan in total on the Chinese mainland market.
+U.S. film "Godzilla vs Kong," the latest installment in the cinematic MonsterVerse, came second with daily sales of 30.04 million yuan on Sunday.

-The ranking of comedy-drama "The Eleventh Chapter" and crime film "Warrior of China" took the third and fourth place on the daily box office chart, respectively.
+The animation "Monkey King Reborn" and comedy-drama "The Eleventh Chapter" took the third and fourth place on the daily box office chart, respectively.

-The former ended the day with about 2.43 million yuan while the latter garnered approximately 1.83 million yuan.
+The former ended the day with nearly 8.15 million yuan while the latter garnered 4.02 million yuan.

-Animation "Monkey King Reborn" came in fifth with daily earnings of around 1.69 million yuan.
+Re-released sci-fi blockbuster "Avatar" came in fifth with daily earnings of around 2.41 million yuan.

 Photos